-(1) Moral Repugnance

-In a widely discussed article, Leon Kass has pointed to what he calls the "wisdom" of repugnance, and urged that disgust or repugnance is by itself a sufficient reason to ban a practice.21 There is an interesting claim in the background here.
+1. Moral Repugnance.
+In a widely discussed essay, Leon Kass has pointed to what he calls the "wisdom" of repugnance, and urged that disgust or repugnance is by itself a sufficient reason to ban a practice.
+18 There is an interesting claim in the background here.
 Perhaps repugnance, even of the visceral sort, reflects a kind of wisdom and rationality that are superior to readily accessible arguments.
-But is moral repugnance, felt by many people, enough to meet the government's burden?
+Is moral repugnance, felt by many people, enough to meet the government's burden?